informalsystems/hermes/relayer-framework/docs/technical_background.md

 }
 ```

-Finally, we define an `instances` module to encapsulate the witness of
-satisfying all dependencies required from `AppContext` to implement
-the `Greeter` components.

 We first have a `base_greeter` function which witnesses that `SimpleGreeter`
 implements `Greeter<AppContext>`.
 We then define an `app_greeter` function
 which witnesses that `DaytimeGreeter<SimpleGreeter>` _also_ implements